-In selecting a priority list of CECs for reclaimed water quality monitoring in South Africa, the following criteria was considered:
+For selecting a priority list of emerging contaminants of concern for reclaimed water quality monitoring in South Africa, the following criteria was considered:

-- compounds detected in South African potable waters - compounds which are persistent and are not removed by conventional water treatment processes - pharmaceuticals prescribed in the largest volumes in South Africa - pesticides identified as high-risk priority pesticides in South Africa - chemicals representing each of the groups of CECs
+- compounds detected in South African potable waters - compounds which are persistent and are not removed by conventional water treatment processes - pharmaceuticals prescribed in the largest volumes in South Africa - pesticides identified as high-risk priority pesticides in South Africa

-- chemicals particularly prevalent in South Africa, e.g. antiretroviral drugs)

-- potential for human exposure

-- analytical ability to detect the CECs.
+- chemicals representing each of the groups of CECs - chemicals representing South African prevalence (e.g. antiretroviral drugs) - potential for human exposure - analytical ability to detect.

-The table below shows the recommended list of priority CECs for assessing water quality for direct potable reuse.
+The table below shows the recommended list of priority contaminants of emerging concern (CECs) for assessing water quality for direct potable reuse.